- Best Time to Go to Makati

 Discover the bustling city of Makati.
 Find out why you should add this destination to your travel list in the Philippines.
 Learn about the tourist spots and activities it offers.
 Read on to for everything you need to know about exploring this urban center in Metro Manila.

 Makati City or Makati is one of the many urban centers that make up Metro Manila in the Philippines.
 It has been the financial center of the Philippines since the 1960s.

 Makati Central Business District (CBD) is home to several embassies, multinational companies, and essential local centers such as the Makati Business Club and the Philippine Stock Exchange.
 Apart from its business side, Makati is also known as the melting pot of international affairs and is quite famous for its multicultural lifestyle.

 - Explore Makati City with Manila tours that you can add to your travel itinerary

-It is also known for its array of luxury malls, the majority of which can be found in Makati's prime shopping and entertainment hub — the Ayala Center.
+It is also known for its array of 5-star Makati hotels and luxury malls, the majority of which can be found in Makati's prime shopping and entertainment hub — the Ayala Center.
 Many international brands in retail shopping have made their home in department stores in Makati located in Glorietta Malls and Greenbelt Malls.

 But Makati isn’t just about business and top-notch shopping.
 It is also a foodie destination as well as an entertainment hub for people who are looking for both high-end and laid-back cultural immersions.